 Introduction to geology and paleontology field methods

 The Bighorn Basin Teacher Workshop is a one week course in introductory field geology and paleontology with special emphasis on a portion of the Mesozoic and early Cenozoic era sedimentary rock and fossil deposits of the Bighorn Basin in Wyoming and Montana.
-Through daily field excursions and evening classroom sessions, students (both pre-service and in-service teachers) will be introduced to and employ various modern field techniques used by geologists and paleontologists to study the depositional and structural history of the region, paleoenvironmental change through time, and discover first-hand the fossils (including dinosaurs!) that characterize the fauna and flora of these time periods.
+Through daily field excursions and evening classroom sessions, teachers will be introduced to and employ various modern field techniques used by geologists and paleontologists to study the depositional and structural history of the region, paleoenvironmental change through time, and discover first-hand the fossils (including dinosaurs!) that characterize the fauna and flora of these time periods.

 For more information and to apply please visit the course website at:

 *applications will be accepted through April 20th, 2018.

 Congrats to our awesome solar eclipse teams from Pitt, Temple, and Gannon!
 Great job!